 TWAIN 1.x/2.x scanner driver - the driver must correctly support the TWAIN specification

 Only HTTP protocol can be used with WebCap.
-WebCap does not work with SSL connections.
+WebCap preview does not work over HTTPS.

 Read additional information about scanning and imaging stations.